cutebie/terraform-with-azure/README.md

 5. Assuming that the Spark jar file that you did in the exercise 1 is uploaded to dbfs manually, create a pipeline to use that jar for transformation.

 ## Usage
+1. Update the name of Azure resources in terraform.tfvars OR keep as-is
-Run following commands in order
+2. Then run following commands in order

 ``az login``